forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Conflicts with Similarities

-The list below includes conflicts war which share at least one notable similarity to the current conflict.
+Some conflicts and wars which share at least one notable similarity to the current conflict are listed.

 > While each conflict has its own characteristics and history, there are similarities between conflicts/wars.
-All are conflicts, other similarities vary - some are are similar in goals or some in warfare,  tactics.
+All are conflicts, other similarities vary - some are are similar in goals or some in warfare, some in tactics, some in political settings.

 > *in work and incomplete*.